Best Time to Visit Mount Rainier: Will the Mountain Be Out?

 May

-Stevens Canyon Road and Chinook Pass (Hwy 410) open around Memorial Day weekend, depending on weather conditions.
+Stevens Canyon Road and Chinook Pass (Hwy 410) typically open around Memorial Day weekend (weather permitting), with portions of Sunrise Road opening around the same time.

 Summer (June – August)